Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 Der Code Napoléon pour le Royaume de Westphalie |

-Before that, our family was in the Sudetenland, but as the Russian front in the east drew closer, my father thought it would be better if we lived further west.
+Before that, our family was in the Sudetenland, but as the Russian front drew closer in the east, my father thought it would be better if we lived further west.

 He knew someone in Westphalia, Karl Epping, the uncrowned king of Hövelhof.
 Epping owned a meat processing plant and a sausage factory in the village.
-In 1944, he started with the help of Russian prisoners of war building accommodations for evacuees and bombed-out people far outside the village center.
-Today, the still-existing settlement is called Eppinghof.
+In 1944, he started with the help of Russian prisoners of war, building accommodations for evacuees and bombed-out people far outside the village center.
+Today, the settlement that still exists is called Eppinghof.

 Did my father buy the Westfälisches Volksblatt?
 (Click to enlarge) |